TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Methods

 \subsection{Recomputation Scheduling}

-After some iterations of swapping scheduling, no tensors among all jobs in the system can be swapped.
-If the predicted GPU memory peak is still larger than the GPU memory, then we need to use recomputation to save more GPU memory.
-However, a major shortcoming of recomputation is that it will add an extra $TUA$ and change the \textit{Tensor Access Sequence}.
-If the inputs of a recomputation have been swapped out or released, then there is a chance that the inputs of the recomputation need to be swapped in or recomputed, which will disrupt the swapping plan just generated and cause much more time overhead.
+If the predicted GPU memory peak is still larger than the GPU memory after swapping scheduling, we need to use recomputation to save more GPU memory.
+However, a major shortcoming of recomputation is that it will add extra $TUA$ and change the \textit{Tensor Access Sequence}.
+If the inputs of a recomputation have been swapped out or released, then it needs to be swapped in or recomputed, which will disrupt the swapping plan just generated and cause much more time overhead.
 Therefore, we will only apply recomputation on those tensor accesses which have never been released.
-To achieve the best GPU memory saving effect, we will select those accesses that conform to the above conditions with the largest recomputation value one by one, until the GPU memory is enough to run these jobs.
+To achieve the best GPU memory saving effect, we will select those accesses that conform to the above conditions with the largest recomputation value until the GPU memory is enough to run these jobs.

-To measure a recomputation's value, we used the formula proposed in Capuchin~\cite{Capuchin}, as known as MSPS.
+To measure a recomputation's value, we used the metric proposed in Capuchin \cite{Capuchin}, known as MSPS.
 This metric can measure the memory saving and extra time cost at the same time.